yahoo/fluxible/docs/api/Actions.md

 });
 ```

-It's important to note that `executeAction` does not allow passing a callback from the component.
+It's important to note that `executeAction` does not allow passing a callback from the component nor does it return the promise.
 This enforces that the actions are fire-and-forget and that state changes should only be handled through the Flux flow.
 When actions are executed from components, the callback becomes the `componentActionHandler` function provided to the [Fluxible](Fluxible.md) constructor.

 ## Action Context